joelparkerhenderson/system-quality-attributes/doc/affordability/index.md

 - **Cloud Services**: Leverage cloud services for scalable and cost-effective infrastructure solutions.
 - **Energy Efficiency**: Design the system for energy efficiency to reduce ongoing operational costs.
 - **Vendor Negotiation**: Negotiate with vendors for better pricing and support terms to reduce acquisition and maintenance costs.

-### Conclusion

-Affordability is a critical attribute for ensuring that software systems deliver value within budgetary constraints.
-By addressing affordability as a system quality attribute, a non-functional requirement, and a cross-functional constraint, organizations can develop systems that are cost-effective throughout their lifecycle.
-This ensures that the system provides maximum value at a reasonable cost, supporting the financial goals of the organization while maintaining high standards of performance and reliability.

 </span>